Inapproximability of the Tutte polynomial of a planar graph: Introduction

 \subsection{Approximating the Tutte polynomial}

-A \emph{fully polynomial randomised approximation scheme} (FPRAS) for $\tutte(x,y)$ is a randomised algorithm that takes as input a graph $G$ and a constant $\epsilon\in(0,1)$ and outputs a value $Y$ such that, with probability at least $3/4$, $e^{-\epsilon} \leq Y/T(G;x,y) \leq e^{\epsilon}$.
+A \emph{fully polynomial randomised approximation scheme} (FPRAS) for $\tutte(x,y)$ is a randomised algorithm that takes as input a graph $G$ and a constant $\epsilon\in(0,1)$ and outputs a value $Y$ such that, with probability at least $3/4$, $e^{-\epsilon}\,T(G;x,y)\leq Y\leq e^{\epsilon}\,T(G;x,y) $.
 The running time of the algorithm is bounded from above by a polynomial in $n$ (the number of vertices of $G$) and $\epsilon^{-1}$.
 An FPRAS for $\planartutte(x,y)$ is defined similarly.
 See \cite{jerrum} for further details on fully polynomial randomised approximation schemes.

 In earlier work~\cite{tuttepaper}, we considered the problem of determining for which points $(x,y)$ there is an FPRAS for $\tutte(x,y)$.
 Our results are summarized in Figure~\ref{fig:one}.
-In particular, under the assumption $\RP\neq \NP$, we showed the following. \begin{enumerate}[(1)] \item If $x<-1$ and $(x,y)$ is not on $H_0$ or $H_1$, then there is no FPRAS at $(x,y)$. \item If $y<-1$ and $(x,y)$ is not on $H_1$ or $H_2$, then there is no FPRAS at $(x,y)$. \item If $(x,y)$ is on $H_2$ and $y<-1$ then approximating $T(G;x,y)$ is equivalent in difficulty to approximately counting perfect matchings (resolving the complexity of this is a well-known and interesting open problem). \item If $(x,y)$ is not on $H_1$ and is in the vicinity of the origin in the sense that $|x|<1$ and $|y|<1$ and is in the triangle given by $y<-1-2x$ then there is no FPRAS. \item If $(x,y)$ is not on $H_1$ and is in the vicinity of the origin and is in the triangle given by $x<-1-2y$ then there is no FPRAS. \item The two previous intractability results (results (4) and (5)) can be partially extended to the boundary of the triangles. \item If $(x,y)$ is in the vicinity of the origin and $q=(x-1)(y-1)>1.5$ then there is no FPRAS (excluding the special points at which exact computation is possible). \end{enumerate}
+In particular, under the assumption $\RP\neq \NP$, we showed the following. \begin{enumerate}[(1)] \item If $x<-1$ and $(x,y)$ is not on $H_0$ or $H_1$, then there is no FPRAS at $(x,y)$. \item If $y<-1$ and $(x,y)$ is not on $H_1$ or $H_2$, then there is no FPRAS at $(x,y)$. \item There is no FPRAS at points $(x,y)$ lying in certain regions in the vicinity of the origin, contained in the square $-1<x,y<1$. \item If $(x,y)$ is on $H_2$ and $y<-1$ then approximating $T(G;x,y)$ is equivalent in difficulty to approximately counting perfect matchings (resolving the complexity of this is a well-known and interesting open problem). \end{enumerate}

 An interesting consequence of these results is that, under the assumption $\RP\neq\NP$, there is no FPRAS at the point $(x,y)=(0,1-\lambda)$ when $\lambda>2$ is a positive integer.
 Thus, there is no FPRAS for counting nowhere-zero $\lambda$ flows for $\lambda>2$.
-This is interesting since the corresponding decision problem is in P for example for $\lambda=6$.
+This is interesting since the corresponding decision problem is in~P, for example, for $\lambda=6$.
 See \cite{tuttepaper} for details.